-ISL Qatar has been implementing the Primary Years Programme (PYP) for 6 years and has been an IB authorised school since January, 2012.
+ISL Qatar has been implementing the Primary Years Programme (PYP) for 10 years and has been an IB authorised school since January, 2012.
 The PYP is a concept-driven, inquiry-based programme where children have the opportunity to explore big ideas connected to real life.
 PYP is a transdisciplinary programme, which includes subject areas: Mathematics, Social Studies, Science, Language, Personal, Social and Physical Education and the Arts.
 As the PYP is a transdisciplinary programme, these subjects are not taught in isolation but rather through making real-life connections across the disciplines.
-There are six transdisciplinary themes that are explored during the Primary years (four themes in Early Childhood and Kindergarten).
 These themes allow for in-depth inquiry and the development of knowledge, skills and the understanding of big ideas.
 Students are also encouraged to take action as a result of their learning.